Sternotherus odoratus: Lifecycle

 Female eastern musk turtles take 5 years to reach maturity.

 Breeding of the eastern musk turtle occurs in the spring, and females often lay between 2 and 9 elliptical, hard-shelled eggs in a shallow burrow or under shoreline debris.
+However, testosterone and hormone levels peak in fall during spermiation.
 An unusual behavior is the tendency to share nesting sites; in one case there were 16 nests under a single log.
 The eggs hatch in late summer or early fall after an incubation period of 100 to 150 days, making this turtle a species that displays delayed emergence.
 Although in many turtles egg size increases with female size, that may not be the cause for musk turtles.
 Egg width increases, and elongation (length/width) decreases as female size and clutch size increases.
 One study found females that differed considerably in size still produced eggs of the same mean shape and size.
 However, the females were of similar age suggesting egg size and shape may be age specific.
 In this same study they found that the female's pelvic aperture gap was always wider than the width of the largest egg and there is no found optimal egg size that prevails better than others.

 Egg predation is a major cause of mortality, as with many turtle species.
 In one Pennsylvania population, hatching success was only 15 percent, and predators alone destroyed 25 of 32 nests.
 Hatchlings are usually less than one inch long and have a very ridged shell which will become less pronounced as they age and will eventually be completely smooth and domed.
 Its lifespan, as with most turtles, is quite long, with specimens in captivity being recorded at 50+ years of age.